prin-r/flatten_vrf_contracts_with_deployment_note/VRF_INTEGRATION.md

 |                 |      |           |           |

+---

 ### Resolving

-Anyone can resolve every non-resolved request in the provider contract by tracking the mapping called "tasks" in the provider contract.
+Anyone can resolve any unresolved requests in the VRFProvider contract by tracking the mapping called `tasks` in the VRFProvider contract.

-The code below is a simplified version of the VRFProvider that shows what "tasks" looks like.
+The code below is a simplified version of the VRFProvider contract that shows what `tasks` looks like.

 ```solidity=
 contract VRFProvider {